 Having worked hands-on with diverse stakeholders on building roadmaps for infrastructure modernization and implementing advanced communication networks, Karthik developed a strong intuition that there was a growing imbalance between traditional social control frameworks and the advances of technology.
 Recent global developments following the disclosures from Edward Snowden and Julian Assange strengthened his belief on the need to champion Socio-Tech.
-And, coming across the book Data and Goliath, written by a globally renowned cyber security “guru” – Bruce Schneier” – provided the critically important credibility to the Socio-Tech point-of-view and the fact that his intuition was right.
+And, coming across the book Data and Goliath, written by a globally renowned cyber security “guru” – Bruce Schneier – provided the critically important credibility to the Socio-Tech perspective and the fact that Karthik’s intuition was right.
 Something had to be done about it.

 Karthik was hired by a US Navy Veteran and a member of cyber security community – Christopher Gorog – to help build a community for self-improvement and a better cybersecurity ecosystem for our digital world.
 He formed a strong opinion that, instead of addressing cybersecurity as an issue limited to technical IT professionals, security of the digital world should be approached from a wider social perspective.
 Thus Socio-Tech Academy LLC was born.